FraunhoferIWES/foxes/README.md

 ### Developers

-- The first step as a develop is to clone the `foxes` repository by
+- The first step as a developer is to clone the `foxes` repository by
 ```
 git clone https://github.com/FraunhoferIWES/foxes.git
 ```